tonehhh/ci-project-1/README.md

 - #### The Gallery Section

-    - The Gallery section provides users with both recent and past designs/art pieces that were inspired or done by members of the Bauhaus school.
+    - The Gallery section provides users with both recent and past designs/art pieces that were inspired or made by members of the Bauhaus school.
-    - Images of such things like architecure, designs, art and products are shown to help users understand what the school has achieved and what the website can provide in terms of educating
+    - To help users understand what the school has accomplished and what the website can offer in terms of education, images of things like architecture, designs, art and products are displayed.

 ![Gallery](./readme%20images/gallery.png)

 - #### The Sign Up/Footer Section

-    - Thie Sign Up section will allow students to get signed up for a newsletter to start learning more about the school, updates on events in relation and resources to help educate users on the Bauhaus philosophy.
+    - Students can sign up for a newsletter in the Sign Up area to learn more about the school, receive notifications of related events, and access resources to help users understand the Bauhaus school of thought.
-    - Social media links are also presented to lead users to the relevant platforms in relation to the page to consume news (Twitter), events (Facebook) and design inspirations (Instagram).
+    - Links to social media sites are also provided to guide readers to the appropriate channels for news (Twitter), events (Facebook), and design inspiration (Instagram).

 ![Sign Up & Newsletter](./readme%20images/signup-footer.png)